 A Seal.
 A Circle of Friends.
 A Special Kind of Magic.

-Twelve-year-old Ellie moves to her grandmother’s Maine homestead and uncovers unexpected truths about her family, her coastal community, and the natural world around her.
-In a quiet town wary of change, she finds her voice as a young climate activist—guided by new friends, a mysterious seal, and the enduring spirit of her grandmother.
-Set along the wild Atlantic coast, The Secret of the Catapus is a coming-of-age story that blends ecological urgency with heart, humor, and a touch of magic.
+Twelve-year-old Ellie moves to her grandmother’s Maine homestead and uncovers unexpected truths about her family and the natural world around her.
+Guided by new friends, a mysterious seal, and her grandmother’s enduring spirit, she finds her voice as a young climate activist.
+A coming-of-age story that blends ecological urgency with heart, humor, and a touch of magic.

-Themes of grief, courage, identity, and community resilience unfold in a vivid and realistic narrative.
-A must-read for fans of Hoot by Carl Hiaasen and for anyone—young or grown—who loves the sea and believes in protecting what matters.
+For fans of Hoot by Carl Hiaasen and anyone who loves the sea and believes in protecting what matters.

 Robin Elsbeth Jenkins